umpolungfish/cumpyl-framework/CUMPYL_USER_GUIDE.md

 - Real packer integration as fallback
 - Support for PE, ELF, and Mach-O formats

+#### Using the Plugin Packer Menu

 To access the plugin packer menu directly, run:

 ```bash
 python3 plugin_packer_menu.py [binary_file]
 ```

+The menu provides:
+1. **Analyze Binary**: Run analysis plugins on your binary to identify packing opportunities
+2. **Transform Binary**: Apply transformation plugins to modify your binary
+3. **Change Binary File**: Switch to a different target binary
+4. **List Available Plugins**: View all registered analysis and transformation plugins

+Each plugin can be configured with options such as:
+- Compression level (1-9)
+- Encryption key path for secure transformations
+- Safe mode and dry run options for testing
+- Section skipping preferences

+The menu system automatically detects available plugins in the `plugins/` directory and provides a guided interface for their use.

+#### Plugin Menu Improvements

+Recent improvements to the plugin packer menu include:
+- Fixed binary saving functionality in transformation plugins
+- Enhanced compatibility with Go and CGO packer plugins
+- Improved error handling and user feedback
+- Better configuration options for different plugin types
+- Support for dry run mode to test transformations without modifying files

 ## Command Line Interface